 Frequently asked questions

-Short answers about money, models, and policy choices on godosite.com and the GoDo apps.
+Short answers about money, models, and policy choices on godosite.com and the GoDo app.
 For legal drafts see Privacy and Terms; for the product story see About.

 Why affiliate links?